How to become the owner of a profitable subscription business

 - Monthly Recurring Revenue (MRR) – the average monthly revenue you earn for each subscriber, multiplied by the total number of subscribers.
 Tracking helps with your cash flow management.

 - Average Revenue Per User (ARPU) – your MRR divided by the total number of customers you have.
-This metric is useful if you have different tiers of customers like starter or premium subscribers to a newsletter.
+This metric is useful if you have different tiers of customers like starter or premium subscribers to a subscription newsletter.

 - Customer Acquisition Cost (CAC) – the amount you spend to bring in the customers you have.